Azure-Samples/contoso-creative-writer/README.md

 * **Azure account**.
 If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free/cognitive-search/) and you'll get some free Azure credits to get started.
 See [guide to deploying with the free trial](docs/deploy_lowcost.md).
 * **Azure subscription with access enabled for the Azure OpenAI Service**.
 You can request access with [this form](https://aka.ms/oaiapply).
 If your access request to Azure OpenAI Service doesn't match the [acceptance criteria](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access?context=%2Fazure%2Fcognitive-services%2Fopenai%2Fcontext%2Fcontext), you can use [OpenAI public API](https://platform.openai.com/docs/api-reference/introduction) instead.
-    - Ability to deploy `gpt-35-turbo-0613`, `gpt-4-1106-Preview`, and `gpt-4-0613`.
+    - Ability to deploy `gpt-35-turbo-0613`, `'gpt-4-1106-Preview'`, and `gpt-4-0613`.
-    - We recommend using France Central, as this region has access to all models and services required.
+    - We recommend using EAST US 2, as this region has access to all models and services required.
 * **Azure subscription with access enabled for [Bing Search API](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api)**
 * **Azure subscription with access enabled for [Azure AI Search](https://azure.microsoft.com/en-gb/products/ai-services/ai-search)**